There are two core differences between the LOMCE and the IBDP: the course structure and the type of learning encouraged.

 The LOMCE encourages memorization, evident in subjects like Spanish Language and Literature or History of Spain.
-As someone who took all four years of ESO (Obligatory Secondary Education), I would find myself spewing facts off the top of my head to answer questions like “When was X written” and “Explain the election results of X year.”
-LOMCE also doesn’t encourage much essay-writing, and when you are required to write an essay, it is fairly short.
+As someone who took all four years of ESO (Obligatory Secondary Education), I found myself spewing facts off the top of my head to answer questions like “When was X written” and “Name the differences between X and Y dictatorships.”
+LOMCE also doesn’t encourage much essay-writing and when you are required to write one, it’s fairly short.

 The IBDP, on the other hand, encourages critical thinking.
-You answer questions such as “How important was the role of technology in WW1 to impact the outcome of the war” and “How is X social group portrayed in Y book?”
-There is a lot of essay-writing involved, which allows you to develop your skills as an effective writer.
+You answer questions such as “How did the role of technology in WW1 impact the outcome of the war” and “How is X social group portrayed in Y book?”
+There’s a lot more essay-writing involved, which allows you to develop your skills as a good writer.
 Each IBDP subject has an Internal Assessment of about 2000 words, whereas the LOMCE has no such thing.

-The point where both LOMCE and the IBDP coincide is the large essay as a capstone project.
+Both programs have similar capstone essay projects.
 The IBDP has the Extended Essay, a 4000-word research paper written individually, while the LOMCE has a Trabajo de Investigación, a 40-page research paper written in a group (maximum 3 people) which must be presented to a panel at the end of the second year (12th grade, or 2nd of Baccalaureate).
 Subject contents usually overlap, but have varying degrees of detail involved.

 Both programs have their pros and cons, but I personally learned much more in the IBDP than the LOMCE.
 I feel that the IBDP goes the extra mile towards truly understanding what you are learning.
 If you prefer a more engaging, dynamic, and thorough program, take the IBDP and leave the LOMCE aside!
 That said, the LOMCE has its own merits and difficulties– remember, you are not less of a student if you choose LOMCE over the IBDP.